- 1+ 155- 55

 This phrase may also be used in reference to absolutely anyone who is about to get their ass kicked.

 Scarface.
-The main character (Tony Montana) unleashes a Tommy Gun from under his coat and exclaims to the people he's shooting to "say hello to [his] little friend.
-It's such a ridiculous, funny, yet violent part of the movie, it really stuck with everyone.
+The main character (Tony Montana) unleashes a Tommy Gun from under his coat and exclaims to the people he's shooting to "say hello to [his] little friend".
+It's such a ridiculous, funny, yet violent part of the movie that it really stuck with everyone.

 It's often been used to brandish literal "little friends" from under coats (little people, fictional characters, penises).

 Terminator.
-The first one.
 Arnold's Terminator character is at a police station and is told to wait for something.
 He calmly tells the officer at the counter that he'll be back.
 He drives a freaking car through the police station.

 The popular catchphrase said in almost every episode by Gary Coleman's character "Arnold" in the popular 80s TV show Diff'rnt Strokes.